Bill Callahan (American football coach): New York Jets

 On January 18, 2008, Callahan was hired as assistant head coach of the New York Jets.
-On January 2, 2009, Callahan interviewed for the position of head coach of the Jets.
+On January 2, 2009, he interviewed for the position of head coach of the Jets.

-In 2008, three of the offensive linemen (with Bill Callahan as their position coach) from the Jets were named to the Pro Bowl: Nick Mangold, Alan Faneca and D'Brickashaw Ferguson.
+In 2008, three of the offensive linemen (with Bill Callahan as their position coach) from the Jets were named to the Pro Bowl: Nick Mangold, Alan Faneca, and D'Brickashaw Ferguson.
 All three repeated in 2009.
-Under Callahan's direction of the running game the Jets broke the franchise record in 2009 gaining 2756 yards on the ground through 16 regular season games.
+Under Callahan's direction of the running game, the Jets broke the franchise record in 2009, gaining 2,756 yards on the ground through 16 regular season games.
 They led the National Football League in rushing and averaged 4.5 yards per attempt.

 For the 2009 season, Peter King named Callahan the assistant coach of the year.

 Dallas Cowboys

 The Dallas Cowboys hired Callahan as their offensive line coach during the 2012 offseason.
 On June 4, 2013, Cowboys owner Jerry Jones announced that Callahan would call plays on offense during the upcoming season, allowing head coach Jason Garrett to focus on game-management.
-After being the offensive coordinator for the Cowboys during the 2013 season, he was stripped of his play calling duties.
+After being the offensive coordinator for the Cowboys during the 2013 season, Callahan was stripped of his play calling duties.

-During the 2014 off-season, the Cleveland Browns and Baltimore Ravens both asked the Cowboys for permission to interview Callahan for their open offensive coordinator positions, but the Cowboys declined.
+During the 2014 offseason, the Cleveland Browns and Baltimore Ravens both asked the Cowboys for permission to interview Callahan for their open offensive coordinator positions, but the Cowboys declined.
 The Cowboys let Callahan's contract as offensive line coach expire after the 2014 season, allowing him to seek other opportunities.
 At the time, Callahan was considered among the best offensive line coaches in the NFL, and some considered him to be the leading reason behind the success of the Cowboys' offensive line, which had three linemen (Tyron Smith, Zack Martin, and Travis Frederick) named to the 2014 All-Pro Team.